MoFEM/mofem-cephas/CONTRIBUTING.md

 * If you seek support, email us on [Q&A group](https://groups.google.com/forum/#!categories/mofem-group) or join [MoFEM Slack](https://mofem.slack.com).

-* Contributions are accepted via [BitBucket](https://bitbucket.org/likask/mofem-cephas) pull requests.
+* Contributions to core library are accepted via [BitBucket](https://bitbucket.org/likask/mofem-cephas) pull requests.

+* Contributions to users modules are accepted via [BitBucket](https://bitbucket.org/mofem/users-modules-cephas) pull requests.

 We encourage you to join our team!